PritamChakrabortyShuvo/Linux/10_Configure-NGINX-Server.md

 ```
 ### Step 10.
 Access the Site
 Open a web browser and navigate to http://your_domain.com or http://your_server_ip to see our welcome page.

+## Conclusion
+We’ve covered the basics of Nginx, what it is & how to install and configure it from scratch on an Ubuntu system.
+Nginx can be further customized for specific needs, including **SSL/TLS configuration** for secure connections, load balancing and serving dynamic content with back-end applications.